 Todd Groves is a New York City based musician specializing in saxophones, flutes, clarinets, recorders, and ethnic flutes.
 He performs regularly in a variety of musical settings including jazz, classical, commercial, and ethnic music.

-Todd has performed with various singers and instrumentalists including Kristin Chenoweth, Natalie Cole, Michael Crawford, Linda Eder, Michael Feinstein, Aretha Franklin, Joel Grey, Paul McCartney, Audra McDonald, Andy Narrell, Bernadette Peters, Lou Rawls, Meryl Streep, Tommy Tune, Gino Vannelli, Grover Washington, Jr., Kenny Werner, Buster Williams, and many others.
+Todd has performed with various singers and instrumentalists including Kristin Chenoweth, Natalie Cole, Michael Crawford, Linda Eder, Michael Feinstein, Aretha Franklin, Joel Grey, Johnny Mathis, Paul McCartney, Audra McDonald, Andy Narrell, Bernadette Peters, Lou Rawls, Meryl Streep, Tommy Tune, Gino Vannelli, Grover Washington, Jr., Kenny Werner, Buster Williams, and many others.

 Broadway/NY pits include Aladdin The Musical (current), Motown The Musical, Nice Work If You Can Get It, Follies, Catch Me If You Can, Radio City Christmas Spectacular, Women on the Verge, Ragtime, White Christmas, Sunday in the Park with George, Grey Gardens, Merrily We Roll Along, Damn Yankees, The Wiz, Happiness, Anyone Can Whistle, Yank!, Edward Scissorhands, See What I Wanna See, Mother Courage and Her Children, Play Without Words, and Broadway on Broadway.

-Todd's played on several recordings including the 2011 Emmy Awards (recorded opening), 2011 Tony Awards (on stage with Catch Me), R Kelly, Boyz II Men, Lucky Stiff (film), Nice Work If You Can Get It (radio ad), Follies, Catch Me If You Can, Grey Gardens, Women on the Verge, Meet John Doe, Honeymooners (workshop), Sympathy Jones, See What I Wanna See, Carols for a Cure 2009 & 2010, Mother Courage, Victoria Clark, 2 Raw Deal releases, Duo (with Rob Brosh), Kayle Brecher, Jane Norman, MTI Junior, Lars Halle, Joshua Kobak, Minas, Marlon Spike, New Jersey Saxophone Quartet, Eric Kearns, Josh Young, and Hem (indie-folk rock).
+Todd's played on several recordings including the 2011 Emmy Awards (recorded opening), 2011 Tony Awards (on stage with Catch Me), R Kelly, Boyz II Men, Lucky Stiff (film), Nice Work If You Can Get It (radio ad), Follies, Catch Me If You Can, Grey Gardens, Women on the Verge, Meet John Doe, Honeymooners (workshop), Sympathy Jones, See What I Wanna See, Carols for a Cure 2009 and 2010, Mother Courage, Victoria Clark, 2 Raw Deal releases, Duo (with Rob Brosh), Kayle Brecher, Jane Norman, MTI Junior, Lars Halle, Joshua Kobak, Minas, Marlon Spike, New Jersey Saxophone Quartet, Eric Kearns, Josh Young, and Hem (indie-folk rock).